-Compound in grapes, red wine could be key to fighting prostate cancerNovember 10th, 2012 in Cancer /
+Compound in grapes, red wine could be key to fighting prostate cancerNovember 10, 2012 in Medicine & Health / Cancer

 Resveratrol, a compound found commonly in grape skins and red wine, has been shown to have several beneficial effects on human health, including cardiovascular health and stroke prevention.
 Now, a University of Missouri researcher has discovered that the compound can make prostate tumor cells more susceptible to radiation treatment, increasing the chances of a full recovery from all types of prostate cancer, including aggressive tumors.